AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * ufrū - to play (an instrument)
 * ulfū - to research
 * ukilū - to assume
-* mal ukilū - "to be should"
+* mal-ukilū - "to be should"
 * uodū - to progress
 * usonū - to pray
 * uroxū - to steal
 * utū - to bring
 * uvū - to learn / to discover
+	* uvieco - course
 * vabū - to intend
 * vartū - to win
 * vekrū - to succeed (in something)